desaianand1/Advent-of-Code-2024/README.md

   year (if it doesn't already exist)
 - Option 3: Run `new_day.sh yyyy d` where `yyyy` is a 4-digit year between `2015` and the current year, `d` is a day between `1` - `25` to create that date's directory (if it doesn't already exist)
-- Navigate to the generated day's directory, equipped with the day's input and some boilerplate Go and Python files
+- Navigate to the generated day's directory, equipped with the day's input and some boilerplate Kotlin files

 > [!IMPORTANT]
 > This script was only intended to be run during the duration of Advent of Code (i.e. Dec 1 through 25 of a given year).